czyys/dustforceguide/README.md

 ### Jumping ###

-If you’re not sure, for a normal ground jump there are only two kinds of it - low jump and high jump.
+If you’re not sure, for a normal ground jump there are only two kinds of it - low jump (also reffered to as short hop) and high jump.
 If you hold the ‘jump’ key for the entire duration of jump squat animation (which in a usual scenario lasts 8 frames) you’re going to do a high jump.
-Holding jump any shorter will result in a low jump.
+Holding 'jump' any shorter will result in a low jump.

 There is no height you can reach in between them by holding the ‘jump’ key shorter/longer like in some other games.
-And there is only one kind of airjump, you don’t need to hold ‘jump’ after you’ve pressed it.
+And there is only one kind of airjump, holding 'jump' doesn't affect its height.

 If sometimes after jumping off a ledge you don’t seem to be able to double-jump, it’s because you pressed ‘jump’ while already being off the ground.
 You can differentiate normal groundjump from an airjump by the “cloud” below your character the second one produces.